edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 * **Using RMK cluster providers**:

-  Checkout to the branch from which the K8S cluster was previously created.
+  Checkout to the branch from which the Kubernetes cluster was previously created.

   An [initialization](../configuration-management/configuration-management.md#initialization-of-rmk-configuration-for-different-cluster-providers)
   might be required, if the RMK configuration for this cluster has not been created before: